 In this book, Dr Tharp points to a study in which people have the chance for either:

 - $9,000 is deposited into their bank account (guaranteed)

 - A 95% chance that $10,000 would be deposited into their bank account

 With option 2, there is the opposing 5% chance of $0 going into their bank account.
 The study concludes that 80% of the population chose the guaranteed $9,000.
 Even though the second option of a 95% chance of $10,000 represents the opportunity to reap $500 more on average.
 This is because 100% of $9,000 is $9,000 and 95% of $10,000 is $9,500.

 A popular way of doing this is to use a trailing stop.
 In very simple terms this is a way that traders move their stop up if they’re long in a position that begins to move in their favour.
 Conversely, it will move their stop down if they are short in a position and that position moves in their favour.
 This will further limit the amount of loss that they’re going to take on that position.
-Especially if the market reverses direction.
-Or lock in some of the profits if they are already in the in the black on that trade.
+Especially if the German DAX reverses direction.
+Or lock in some of the profits if they are already in the black on that trade.

 There are several methods which you could use to place trailing stops and one example is the parabolic SAR.
-In an upcoming lesson, we will look at specific strategies which you can use to help lock in profits and overcome some of the psychological difficulties to put yourself in the successful percentage of traders.
+In an upcoming article, we will look at specific strategies which you can use to help lock in profits and overcome some of the psychological difficulties to put yourself in the successful percentage of traders.